How to Get Started with Medicare Training as a New Insurance Agent

 Recurring Revenue and Long-Term Client Retention

 Medicare products offer renewal commissions, allowing agents to build recurring income over time.
-Each client represents long-term value when properly serviced and retained.
+Each client represents long-term value when properly serviced and retained, since many people are unlikely to end their Medicare coverage once they have started it.
 For agents focused on sustainable growth, Medicare provides a compounding revenue model rather than transactional sales.

 A Consistently Growing Market

 The Medicare-eligible population continues to increase annually.
+New potential clients are aging into Medicare every day, and much of this continued growth has been driven by the Baby Boomer generation in years past.
+The eldest members of Gen X are entering their sixties in 2026, and many agents are anticipating a fresh crop of clients in the next few years.
 Demographic trends indicate that demand for Medicare guidance will remain strong for decades.
 This creates long-term opportunities for agents who position themselves correctly.

 Professional Barrier to Entry

 While Medicare is accessible, it is regulated.
 Agents who invest in proper Medicare training separate themselves from those who enter the market unprepared.
-Training is not optional.
-It is foundational.
+Training is not optional – it is foundational.
+Thankfully, Medicare training is relatively straightforward, and many agents can lean on the educational resources offered by carriers and FMOs to get up to speed, so they can start selling Medicare with confidence.

 Step 1: Obtain Your Health Insurance License and Carrier Appointments